 "Temporary sign" means a sign that is temporarily attached to a building, structure, vegetation, or the ground.
-Temporary signs include, but are not limited to, A-frames, banners, flags, pennants, balloons, blimps, streamers, lawn signs and portable signs.
+Temporary signs include, but are not limited to, A-frames, banners, City of Columbia City Development Code flags, pennants, balloons, blimps, streamers, lawn signs and portable signs.